WordPress 5.6, released in December 2020, brings us a shiney new feature: “Application Passwords“.

 By default, WordPress 5.6 doesn’t consider anything outside of these 2 APIs to be an “Application”, insofar as app passwords are concerned.

-Luckily, they’ve provided a way to build upon this, which we’ll get to later on.
+Luckily, they’ve provided a way for developers to build upon this, which we’ll get to later on.

 Application Passwords are linked directly to individual WordPress users.

-For example, if you create an app password on your administrator account, the application will have full admin rights.
-But if you instead do so with an Editor user, you’ll limit what an application may be able to do.
+For example, if you create an app password on your administrator account, the application will have full admin rights to your site.
+But if you use an Editor user instead, you’ll limit what an application may be able to do.

 You’ll see a new section in the WP user profile page for managing these passwords.
 Simply click to create a password and use this in-place of your login password when supplying credentials to service providers.